hcu-cml/Roof-material-classification-for-urban-greening-and-heat-island-mitigation/green_roof_scenario/readme.md

 # Green Roof Scenario

+Part 2 of this repository: the green-roof cooling scenario component of *Semantic enrichment of 3D city models via roof material classification for urban greening and heat island mitigation* (Sustainable Cities and Society, 149, 2026, 107734).
+It consumes the material-enriched building footprints produced by the classification pipeline in the repository root.
+See the [root readme](../README.md) for the end-to-end workflow.

 Green Roof Scenario is a Python package and command-line workflow for estimating how selected green-roof interventions could change land surface temperature (LST).
 It derives NDVI, broadband albedo, and NDBI from a Landsat 8/9 Collection 2 Level-2 scene, fits an empirical regression model against observed LST, changes the predictors only over selected roofs, and exports scenario rasters and per-building statistics.

 The current package version is **0.2.0**.
 It supports Python 3.10 through 3.13.